AdobeDocs/acrobat-sign-developer-guide/src/pages/overview/developer_guide/webhookapis.md

 **Case 2: Pass the client ID in the response body with the key xAdobeSignClientId**

-In the JSON response body, pass the key <span style="color: red;">xAdobeSignClientId</span> with its value being the same client ID that was sent in the request header.
+In the JSON response body, pass the key `xAdobeSignClientId` with its value being the same client ID that was sent in the request header.

 Replace the contents of the Index.js file with the following code snippet: